pachyderm/docs/content/2.1.x/deploy-manage/manage/backup-restore.md

 - Make sure to retain a copy of the Helm values used to deploy your cluster.
 - Then, suspend any state-mutating operations.

-!!!
-Note
+{{% notice note %}}
 - **Backups incur downtime** until operations are resumed.
 - Operational best practices include notifying Pachyderm users of the outage and providing an estimated time when downtime will cease.
 - Downtime duration is a function of the size of the data be to backed up and the networks involved; Testing before going into production and monitoring backup times on an ongoing basis might help make accurate predictions.
+{{% /notice %}}

 ### Suspend Operations